 Use the link below to complete the membership form and pay dues online via PayPal.
 Online payments will be denominated in US dollars by PayPal.

 To pay dues by mail, please use the link above to complete the membership form.
-You may then print the confirmation email and mail it with a check to
+You may then print the confirmation email and mail it with a check made payable to AABS to:

 2017-2018 Annual Dues in US Dollars.